Best universal lenses for Android phones Android Central 2021

-If you're unable or unwilling to buy Moment's lenses and cases, absolutely!
-Clip-on lens attachments are often much more affordable, and perhaps just as important, they're more widely compatible.
-Since there's no special case required, you can simply clip one of these lens mounts to just about any phone — you can even use them on your front camera, if you're so inclined!
+Suppose you're unable or unwilling to buy Moment's lenses and cases, absolutely!
+Clip-on lens attachments are often much more affordable and perhaps just as important because they're more widely compatible.
+Since there's no special case required, you can clip one of these lens mounts to just about any phone — you can even use them on your front camera if you're so inclined!

 Most of these camera kits also include carrying cases for easy travel, meaning you can shoot with different perspectives from anywhere, even if your phone only has one built-in lens.